nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 Check Ad Inserter <a href="https://wordpress.org/support/plugin/ad-inserter/reviews/">reviews</a>

-**AdSense integration**
+**Endorsed by Google**

+Google lists Ad Inserter plugin as possible solution to place AdSense ad code into your WordPress site.

+> If you're new to AdSense, one of your first tasks is to connect your site to AdSense.
+This requires you to copy the code on your AdSense homepage and paste it into the HTML of your page, between the `<head>` and `</head>` tags.

-Get <a href="https://adinserter.pro/adsense-ads#integration">AdSense ad codes</a> from the plugin settings page - no need to copy ad codes from the AdSense admin pages and paste them to code blocks.
+Check [How to insert ad code in your WordPress site](https://support.google.com/adsense/answer/7527509).
+Advanced users can enable [AdSense integration](https://adinserter.pro/adsense-ads#integration): get AdSense ad codes from the plugin settings page - no need to copy ad codes from the AdSense admin pages and paste them to code blocks.
 List ad units, preview AdSense ads and get ad codes where you need them.

 **Endorsed by Amazon**